anborg/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 to the previous minor version.

-If the minor release includes a new commons release, update the `version.old` properties in [camunda/camunda-commons][typed-values-pom].
 If the minor release includes a new spin release, update the `spin.version.old` properties in [camunda/camunda-spin][spin-pom].
 If the minor release includes a new connect release, update the `connect.version.old` properties in [camunda/camunda-connect][connect-pom].